An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 SNRIs act directly on 2 chemical messengers in the brain; norepinephrine and serotonin.
 These drugs appear to have more consistent benefits for fibromyalgia pain than SSRIs.
 They also tend to have fewer side effects than the tricyclics and are well tolerated.

 - Duloxetine (Cymbalta) has been approved by the FDA for treating fibromyalgia and can reduce pain by around one-third.
 The most common side effects are nausea, dry mouth, constipation, decreased appetite, sleepiness, increased sweating, and agitation.
-Talk to your health care provider before taking NSAIDs, aspirin, or blood thinners.
+Drug interactions are possible.
+Talk to your provider before taking NSAIDs, aspirin, or blood thinners.

 - Milnacipran (Savella) can also improve pain and physical function in people with fibromyalgia.
-Milnacipran is not approved for use in children.
+Milnacipran is also FDA-approved for fibromyalgia, however it is not approved for use in children.
 The label includes a boxed warning that it may increase the risk of suicidal thoughts and behaviors in children and adolescents.

 - Venlafaxine (Effexor) is similar to fluoxetine (Prozac) in effectiveness and tolerability.
 Venlafaxine may impair sexual function and has been shown to be safe and effective in most people.
 Reported problems with blood pressure and heart rhythm may cause serious problems in elderly patients.
 Some people also report severe withdrawal symptoms, including dizziness and nausea.